Post-Completion OPT

 Click here to access the Faculty Advisor Form for Thesis Masters and Doctoral students.

-The OPT request form, which includes your requested OPT dates, your preferred non-Rice email which will be used while you are on OPT, and the OPT SOU, is available online at http://bit.ly/optrequest.
+The OPT request form, which includes your requested OPT start date and your preferred non-Rice email, which will be used while you are on OPT, is available online at http://bit.ly/optrequest.
 In addition to completing the form, you must also upload the following documents:

 2) OPT Faculty Advisor Form (make sure to use the correct form for your program: Non-Thesis Students or Thesis Students)